This wine and food pairing blog was inspired by my husband, Ron. Almost every night, he will look across the kitchen and…

 Summer in a Bottle: Rosé Wine

 I love watching the sunset into the Annisquam River while sipping a glass of Rosé wine during the summer.
-When pairing food with …
+When pairing …